WSWUP/agweather-qaqc/.github/CONTRIBUTING.md

 ``agweather-qaqc`` is open-source, contributions are both welcome and encouraged!

+#### **Code of Conduct**
+Please act in a welcoming, professional manner when contributing to this project, whether you are documenting new issues, contributing to discussion, or making pull requests.
+Please ensure that feedback is constructive and be respectful of differing viewpoints.
+You can report any instances of unacceptable behavior by emailing Christian.Dunkerly@dri.edu.
+All issues will be investigated promptly.
+**Violations of this code of conduct will result in a response ranging from a warning to a ban, depending on the severity and/or frequency.**

 #### **Finding A Bug**

 * **Please check to see if the [issue](https://github.com/WSWUP/agweather-qaqc/issues) already exists.**